sigasi/sigasi_insights/releasenotes/sigasi-2.10.md

 We introduce a new, power navigation feature for **finite state machines** (FSMs) in VHDL.
 If you press **Ctrl** and **click** on the **name of a state**.
 You jump directly to the relevant *when* part of your *case statement*.
-There is a [short screencast](/screencast/power-navigation-vhdl-state-machines) to show how it works.
+There is a screencast, [/screencasts/navigation], to show how it works.

 ![Open Matching When Clause (Ctrl-click)](2.10/open_matching_when.png "Open Matching When Clause (Ctrl-click)")